Serious illness

 Secondary assessment

-The primary survey is an initial assessment aimed at detecting immediate life threatening problems that can compromise basic life functions.
-The secondary assessment focuses on ongoing reassessment and management.
+The secondary assessment aims to establish the underlying cause of the serious illness and to stabilise the child.
 It is important to perform an additional assessment with a focused history and physical examination in stable patients.
-The secondary survey is intended to detect less immediate threats to life and has several specific objectives:
+The secondary survey is intended to detect less immediate threats to life and has several specific objectives1:

 • Early antibiotics for suspected sepsis.
-See Sepsis recognition and management guideline.
+Refer to Sepsis Recognition and Management – ED Guideline.

 Ongoing assessment

-Always reassess the patient.
-The purpose is to assess the effectiveness of the emergency interventions provided and identify any missed injuries or conditions.
-This should be performed in every patient after the detailed physical examination and after ensuring completion of critical interventions.
+Always reassess the patient to assess the effectiveness of emergency interventions provided and identify any other injuries or conditions.
+This should be performed after the secondary assessment, after completion of critical interventions or if there is a change in the patient's condition.

 Once stabilised, patients should have the following monitored: